vwolanyk/closures-assignment/README.md

 }
 ```

 This isn't a closure; it's just a function.
 It's not remembering any data.
-We've typed `"Hello world!"` in there, but that is hardcoded, and so we won't count it as 'remembering'.
+We've typed `"Hello world!"` in there, but it is hardcoded, and so we won't count it as 'remembering'.

 ```js
 function sayHello(name) {